Creating a new Internal Communication

 External Website Url

-Displayed if you select External Website or Image Click Through as the Detail Type.
+Displays if you select External Website or Image Click Through as the Detail Type.

-Enter the full URL of the web page, in the form:
+Enter the full URL of the web page in the form:

 https://www.example.com